CityofPortland/mobility-data-specification/policy/measures/README.md

 An operator's maximum number of alloted shared scooters in the right of way for a given day is provided by their permit.
 To retrieve the number of shared scooters in the right of way for a given day use the "Max Parked" metric from Ride Report for that day.

 ## Deployment
 A deployment is measured by the "Morning deployment" value provided by Ride Report.
-As of this writing, that measure is determined by counting the nubmer of vehicles RideReport has determined to be in the available state at 8:00:00 AM on a given day.
+As of this writing, that measure is determined by counting the nubmer of vehicles Ride Report has determined to be in the available state at 8:00:00 AM on a given day.

 This measure of deployments is used to determine compliance with deployments required in the East Portland pattern area.
 Operators are required to ensure that at least 15.00 percent of their measured deployments occur in the East Portland pattern area.
-To calculate the percentage of deployments occuring in the East Portland pattern area, use the Area of Interest Metrics section for a given day's report from RideReport.
+To calculate the percentage of deployments occuring in the East Portland pattern area, use the Area of Interest Metrics section for a given day's report from Ride Report.
 From the Area of Interest Metrics section, divide the "Eastern Neighborhoods Parking" area's value for "Morning Deployment" by the "Portland City Limits" area's value, then multiply by 100.
 That value, rounded to two decimal precision, is the measured value of deployments in the East Portland pattern area.

 As detailed in our January 15, 2020 memo, companies must satisfactorily meet East Portland deployment requirements to be eligible for performance incentives.
 These requirements are measured in multiple ways for incentive purposes.
 The ways compliance is measured are daily, average daily over a time period, and the number of days in compliance over a given time period.